BusKill/usb-a-magnetic-breakaway/README.md

 This repo is for documenting and providing the design requirements for an open-source USB-A magnetic breakaway connector used in the BusKill laptop kill cord.
 This project is a Work In Progress and it welcomes contributors.

-Please see https://github.com/BusKill/usb-a-magnetic-breakaway/issues/2 for a history of the development so far and the latest news on what people are currently working on.
+Please see https://github.com/BusKill/usb-a-magnetic-breakaway/issues/2 for a history of the development so far and the latest news on what people are currently working on with regard to the 3D printed version of the case.

 ## For More Information